benz foam fire truck

 7. Piping system: Connects the powder tank, gas cylinders, and discharge points

-III.
-How Does a Dry Powder Fire Truck Work?
+II.
+How Does a Chemical Dry Powder Fire Truck Work?

 The working principle of a dry powder fire truck can be broken down into several key steps.